AjNavneet/RegressionModels_Numpy_LassoRidgeDT/readme.md

 ```

-## Takeaways
+## Concepts Explored
-Throughout this project, you will review knowledge about:
+Throughout the project, we explored various concepts and techniques, including

 - What regression is and its applications.
 - Types of regression.
 - Linear regression, loss functions, and gradient descent.